glimpse-editor/getglimpse-web/content/posts/october-2020-update.md

 You can track progress on other plugins via these Github Issues: [#441](https://github.com/glimpse-editor/Glimpse/issues/441), [#466](https://github.com/glimpse-editor/Glimpse/issues/466) & [#467](https://github.com/glimpse-editor/Glimpse/issues/467)

 ## Planning for the future with Glimpse Redux
 Bobby Moss has already created an initial private fork of the pre-release code for the GNU Image Manipulation Program 3.0.0.
-Over the coming year he will gradually customize that fork, and once it is at least "alpha" quality that work will be pushed to a new branch in the existing Glimpse repository.
+Over the coming year he will gradually customize that fork, and once it is at least "alpha" quality that work will be pushed to a new branch in the [existing Github repository](https://github.com/glimpse-editor/Glimpse) we use to host the Glimpse source code.

 We believe this work will be crucial in guaranteeing the future of the Glimpse project, as the GNU Image Manipulation Program developers will eventually switch across to their future 3.0.0 technology stack and deprecate 2.10.x.

 ## Early investigation work starts on Glimpse NX
 Christopher Davis has already started familiarising himself with the technology stack we plan to use for this project.
 There have also been some excellent ideas introduced by our community on the Glimpse Discord server.
-We encourage anyone who is interested in participating with this effort to consider [requesting to join the server](https://discord.gg/hZhRceq).
+We encourage anyone that is interested in participating with this effort to consider [requesting to join the server](https://discord.gg/hZhRceq).